Azure/azure-iot-cli-extension/README.md

 Now that you have a compatible Azure CLI installed you can add the IoT extension.
 When installing an extension any additional Python dependencies required will be downloaded and installed.

-The are multiple options for installation.
-In prefered order:
+There are multiple options for installation.
+After following one, you can use `az extension list` to validate currently installed extensions or `az extension show --name 'azure_cli_iot_ext'` to see details about this one.

+In all cases, make sure the IoT extension is version **0.3.1** or greater.

+#### Installation methods in prefered order

-#### 1.a) Index method
+#### 1.a) ~~Index method~~ [The Index method will be available soon.
+Please use another method for now.]

-Install the extension from official Microsoft Azure CLI Extension Index
+Install the extension from the official Microsoft Azure CLI Extension Index

 `az extension add --name azure-cli-iot-ext`

+##### Index Tips

+- You can use `az extension list-available` to see all available extensions on the index
+- It is possible to update an extension in place using `az extension update --name <extension name>`

 #### 1.b) URL or local package installation method

 Go to this projects release tab in GitHub which contains past releases.
 Run the extension add command using the `--source` parameter.

-The arguement for the source parameter is either the URL download path (the extension package ends with '.whl') of your chosen release or the local path to the extension where you downloaded the release package.
+The argument for the source parameter is either the URL download path (the extension package ends with '.whl') of your chosen release or the local path to the extension where you downloaded the release package.

 `az extension add --source <local file path to release.whl OR  url for release.whl>`

+For example to install version 0.3.1

+`az extension add --source 'https://github.com/Azure/azure-iot-cli-extension/releases/download/v0.3.1/azure_cli_iot_ext-0.3.1-py2.py3-none-any.whl'`

 #### 1.c) Package from source method